Ivo-Balbaert/The_Way_to_Jai/book/25_Context.md

 You can pass flags, a source_identifier and data gets copied from context.
 Here is its signature:
 `log :: (format_string: string, args: ..
 Any, loc := #caller_location, flags := Log_Flags.NONE, user_flags : u32 = 0)`
+Log_Flags is an enum defined in module _Preload_

+A full example of defining and using a custom logger can be found in howto/350_logging.

 ## 25.5 Temporary storage
 Back in § 21.3.3 we saw that Temporary storage characteristics are stored in the context, namely in `context.temporary_storage`